slicetext/RISC-Z/ISA.md

 Instruction memory: 12 bit addresses, 16 bit instructions
 Call stack: Size of 64 8 bit addresses
 Flags: result flag, memory page (u8)
-Instructions (r1..f are registers, a1.. are instruction addresses, m1.. are memory addresses, v1.. are raw 8 bit values):
+Graphics: Memory page 255 address $0 to $255 represent the 16x16 display, with each value representing an 8 bit color Instructions (r1..f are registers, a1.. are instruction addresses, m1.. are memory addresses, v1.. are raw 8 bit values):

 | Instruction | Operation |